-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 She noted that the VIX volatility index rebounded 5.21 per cent on the news from record lows although there didn't seem to be much anxiety among investors at the moment.

 On Bay Street, Encana shares could come under pressure after the oil and gas producer posted a 7.3-per-cent decline in third-quarter profit on lower production.
 The company said profit fell to $294-million or 30 cents a share in the quarter from $317-million or 37 cents a year earlier.
+Encana's U.S. listed shares were lower in premarket trading.

 Later in the day, investors will also get results from Manulife Financial.
 Manulife reports after the markets close and analysts are expecting the insurance giant to post earnings per share of 55 cents for the third quarter, similar to last year.
 Also after the bell, Kinross Gold Corp. reports.
 Expectations are for adjusted earnings of 2 cents, down from 10 cents in the same quarter a year earlier.